alexanderson1993/ralexanderson.com/content/posts/2019-05-24--what-comes-next-semantic-versioning/index.md

 category: "Devops"
 cover: hero.jpeg
 date: 2019-05-24
+subtext: "This is a post in a series about code projects, open source, build tools, and deployment."
 ---

 ![Hero](hero.jpeg)

-_This is a post in a series about code projects, open source, build tools, and deployment._

 People often get really excited about new versions of things - iOS 13, Chrome 73, ES2018.
 All of these represent the latest and greatest, and everyone is itching for the 2.0 of whatever thing they're into.